 A Dallas native, Katricia received her BFA in Dance with a minor in Business Foundations from the University of North Texas and a graduate of Dallas Theological Seminary.
 A graduate from Booker T. Washington High School for the Performing and Visual Arts, she received additional dance training from Dallas Black Dance Academy, Dallas Ballet Center and the International Conference for Blacks in Dance.
 Notable performances include performing for the King of Ghana and Winnie Mandela.
 Mrs. Eaglin is the Assistant Rehearsal Director for DBDT, the Director of DBDT's Allegro Performing Ensemble and a teacher in Dallas Black Dance Academy.

-Raised in Detroit, Michigan, Ms. Hebert graduated with a BA in Dance Performance from Point Park University in Pittsburgh, Pennsylvania.
-Ms. Hebert has been a previous company member with Garth Fagan Dance Company, Ballet Creole and as a guest artist with the National Dance Theatre Company of Kingston, Jamaica.
-She is a teacher to Spyceland Dancers Summer Program in St. George, Grenada.
-She has previously directed DBDT's Junior Performing Ensemble and is currently the director of the DBDT's Senior Performing Ensemble.
+Raised just outside of Detroit, Michigan, Michelle received a BA in Dance Performance from Point Park University in Pittsburgh, PA.
+She received additional training from Gus Giordanos and Jacob’s Pillow Contemporary Traditions Program as a scholarship student.
+Ms. Hebert As a professional dancer, she has been a member of Garth Fagan Dance in Rochester, NY, Ballet Creole in Toronto, Canada and as a guest artist with the National Dance Theatre Company of Jamaica in Kingston.
+She is a teacher for Spyceland Dancers summer program in St. George, Grenada.
+Michelle currently teaches ballet and modern techniques in DBDT’s Academy and has previously directed DBDT’s Academy Junior Performing Ensemble.
+She is currently the director of the Senior Performing Ensemble.

 Omoniyi began training at Pofahl Dance Studio in Gainesville, FL.
 In 2002, she received a four year scholarship from Pofahl.
 She has received summer intensive training from South Carolina Dance Conservatory, The Ailey School, Complexions Contemporary Ballet and Bill T. Jones/Arnie Zane.
 At the University of South Carolina, she made history by being one of twelve dancers in the world to ever perform Martha Graham's Sketches from Chronicle in its entirety.
 A documentary on the project aired in May 2008.
-Ms. Osoba was a member of DBDT II for two years and is an alumnus of Florida International University where she received her Bachelor of Arts in Dance Education.
+Omoniyi was a member of DBDT II for two years and is an alumnus of Florida International University where she received her BA in Dance Education.

 Richard A. Freeman, Jr.

 A native of Washington, D.C., Richard began his training with District of Columbia Youth Ensemble and the Washington Ballet.
 He received additional training from Duke Ellington School of the Arts, as well as Virginia Commonwealth University.
-Mr. Freeman has choreographed works for the Atlanta Dance Connection, Dallas Black Dance Theatre and DBDT II.
+He danced professionally with Elisa Monte Dance.
+Richard has choreographed works for the Atlanta Dance Connection, Texas Ballet Theater School, Dallas Black Dance Theatre and DBDT II.
 He is the former Assistant Director for DBDT's Bloom Performing Ensemble and currently a teacher in the Dallas Black Dance Academy.

 Sean J. Smith

-A native of Vancouver, British Columbia, Mr. Smith has received training from The Ailey School, Toronto Dance Theatre and Ballet British Columbia.
+A native of Vancouver, British Columbia, Sean has received training from The Ailey School, Toronto Dance Theatre and Goh Ballet Academy Canada in Vancouver, British Columbia.
 He has performed works choreographed by Troy Powell, George Balanchine, Twyla Tharpe, Paul Taylor, George Faison, Robert Battle and Judith Jamison.
-Mr. Smith has previously performed with Ballet Creole and Mascall Dance and as a student with Alvin Ailey American Dance Theater.
+Mr. Smith Sean has previously performed with Ballet Creole and Mascall Dance and as a student with Alvin Ailey American Dance Theater.
 As a choreographer, he has presented his works as a student at The Ailey School and as a member of Dallas Black Dance Theatre.
 He has taught the Dance Technique of Lester Horton for The Ailey Athletic Boys Dance Program, Peridance Capezio Center in New York City and currently Dallas Black Dance Academy.